Richard Z. Sirois: Comedy

-Music Commentary
+Music commentary

 In the wake of the 2020 COVID-19 pandemic lockdown, he left Villeray, Montreal and moved back to his hometown of Matane.
 Since then he has published daily commentaries about music records on the social media.
 From October 2021 to July 2022, he hosted a radio show called Les Vinyles de A à Z on Arsenal Media.
 In March 2022, he authored a book called Le vinyle de l'insomniaque.

 Politics

 Sirois ran as the Rhinoceros Party candidate for Hochelaga—Maisonneuve in the 1984 Canadian federal election.
 He finished fourth with 1,847 votes (5.7%).

 As of 2021, he is active with the Parti Québécois committee of Matane-Matapédia.

-His father Yvon Sirois (1930-2018) was assistant general manager of the Quebec Chamber of Commerce in the 1960's, ran as the Progressive Conservative candidate for Matane in the 1972 Canadian federal election and served as the party's general manager in Quebec.
+His father Yvon Sirois (1930-2018) was assistant general manager of the Quebec Chamber of Commerce in the 1960s, ran as the Progressive Conservative candidate for Matane in the 1972 Canadian federal election and served as the party's general manager in Quebec.